espocrm/documentation/docs/development/custom-buttons.md

 The paremeter *acl* set to *edit* means that a user need an *edit* access level to see the action.
 You can omit it.

+As of v7.2 it's possible to define a `checkVisibilityFunction` parameter.
+The values should be a handler method name that.
+The method determines whether the action is visible.
+It will be called every time the record is synced with the backend and hide or show the action depending on a value returned by the method.
+The `initFunction` is not needed in this case.

 ### Handler class

 Create a file `client/custom/src/my-action-handler.js`: